Chocolate ~ Natures Health Foods

 Firstly, it acts as an antioxidant.

-Research at the University of California, Davis compared the effects of 1-1/3 ounce of high flavanol dark with the same amount of low flavanol dark on 10 healthy people.
+Research at the University of California, Davis compared the effects of 1-1/3 oz. of high flavanol dark with the same amount of low flavanol dark on 10 healthy people.

 It was found that the Dove Dark had the highest heart healthy benefits.